tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 the "server_name" extension.
 Any actual "server_name" extension is ignored, which also means the server MUST NOT send the "server_name" extension to the client.

-The server MUST then validate the corresponding binder value (see
-{{client-hello-binding}}).
-If this value is not present or does not validate, the server MUST ignore the extension and proceed with the connection, as if the ClientEncryptedSNI did not match any known ESNIKeys structures.

 Upon determining the true SNI, the client-facing server then either serves the connection directly (if in Shared Mode), in which case